 In this experiment, a solid turns into a liquid and then the liquid turns into a solid.
 The energy changes are examined

-The students will take the temperature of stearic acid at regular intervals as they heat and cool it.
-They can observe the melting and freezing points of the acid and can plot a graph.
-This experiment could also be done using data-logging equipment
+Learners will take the temperature of stearic acid at regular intervals as they heat and cool it.
+They will observe the melting and freezing point of the acid and plot a graph.
+This experiment can also be done using data-logging equipment.

 This practical takes quite a long time to carry out.
-Students can begin by simply recording their data but, once they get the hang of what they are doing, most should be able to plot the graph at the same time as taking readings.
-If data-loggers are being used then students will need another activity to be doing alongside the experiment.
+Learners can begin by simply recording their data but, once they get the hang of what they are doing, most should be able to plot the graph at the same time as taking readings.
+If data-loggers are used, learners will need another activity to do alongside the experiment.

 Equipment